 Reflecting on the first course, Dr Leigh Dunn said: “When designing our investigation training courses, we are looking to teach the fundamental techniques of investigation fine-tuned to the specific industry that the delegates work in.
 This is what makes the partnership between Cranfield University and Air Navigation Solutions, with its in-depth understanding of the ATM industry, a perfect match.
 Together, we have produced a hands-on training course that will provide ATM investigators with the skills that are required to conduct thorough and credible investigations.
 I’m really proud of what we have achieved and we are all looking forward to working with our future delegates.”

 For those taking part, as well as those running the course, the most enjoyable and insightful aspect was the investigative interviewing training that was part of the investigation simulation.
 This involved the trainee investigators interviewing professional ATM staff as part of the simulated investigation, which allowed the future investigators to practise the required engagement with ATCOs, managers, Air Traffic Services Assisstants (ATSAs), and pilots.

 The feedback that Chris, Pam and Leigh have received from participants about the course has been overwhelmingly positive.
 Students reported that the course gave them the skills and confidence to apply their knowledge to real life investigations.

 John Daly, who joined the course from Jersey Airport, commented: “The course tutors and specialist contributors provided a comprehensive introduction to the range of skills required to carry out investigations including analysis tools, interviewing techniques and report compiling.
 The course comprised a great mix of practical and theoretical training and is highly recommended.”

-The next ATM Occurrence Investigator Course will run from 29th November – 3rd December 2021.
+The next ATM Occurrence Investigator Course will run in May 2022 with future courses being planned.
 The course is currently planned as a ‘hybrid’ delivery to enable delegates to attend either in person at Cranfield University or online.